TheDetonation/TheDetonation/README.md

 ⠀⠀⠀⠄⠀⠀⠀⠀⠀⠀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠃⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠄⠀⠐⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⡀⠀⠀⠀⠀⠀⠀⠠⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⠠⠀⠀⡄⠁⠀⠀⠀⠀⠄⠂⠀⠀⠀⠀⠀⠀⠄⠁⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
-But if you’re still here… maybe you get it.
+<p align="center">⠀But if you’re still here… maybe you get it.
 Maybe you’ve got a little fire of your own.

 Sometimes I still hear his voice — calm where I’m chaos, steady where I’m falling apart.
 Don’t ask.